yifeiw99/CACTUS_fall2021/syllabus.md

 	**Read**

 	Nguyen, D., Liakata, M., DeDeo, S., Eisenstein, J., Mimno, D., Tromble, R., & Winters, J. (2020).
 How we do things with words: Analyzing text as social and cultural data.
 Frontiers in Artificial Intelligence, 3, 62.
+Available in the resources folder.

 	**1. Corpus compilation**